open-services-group/community/committee-steering/README.md

 --->
 # Steering Committee

 The Steering Committee is the governing body of the Open Services Group, The Steering Committee defines the project values and structure.
+The Steering Committee are named people that are chartered to take on sensitive topics.
+This group is encouraged to be as open as possible while achieving its mission but, because of the nature of the topics discussed, private communications are allowed.
+The Steering Committee can have Sub-Committees.
+The Steering Committee is responsible for: project-level governance, binding and final arbitration, management of sub-structures, security process management, manages project-level policies such as the Code of Conduct

 ## Meetings